What Is the Difference Between NMN and NR?

 How They’re Used in Real Products

-NR often appears in multi-ingredient capsules alongside B-vitamins, antioxidants, or plant extracts like ashwagandha.
-NMN is more commonly sold as a standalone ingredient in capsule or powder form.
+NR often appears in multi-ingredient capsules alongside B-vitamins, antioxidants, or other cellular-health ingredients such as resveratrol or pterostilbene.
+NMN is often sold as a standalone ingredient in capsule or powder form.
 This difference is driven by formulation preferences and how brands choose to position each ingredient.

 Manufacturing and Stability Considerations